 Buying Call vs Selling Put – Meaning

 Buying Call is an easy-to-understand strategy.
 In this, an investor expects the price to rise aggressively and quickly.
 This big and quick jump in stock prices is supposed to offset the speed and value of the time expiration.
 Theoretically, the profit prospects in this tactic are unlimited.
-However, at the same time the maximum quantum of loss, if the market goes adverse, is pre-defined/ decided.
+However, at the same time, the maximum quantum of loss, if the market goes adverse, is pre-defined/ decided.
 In this strategy, the maximum an investor can lose is the amount of premium he pays to buy the Call Option.
-Thus, in this strategy, investors benefit from leverage and hope to earn by an increase in the security price.
+Thus, in this strategy, investors benefit from leverage and hope to earn by increasing the security price.

 The profit prospects of this tactic are limited to the premium a trader collects by selling the put.
 This premium is the maximum possible gain for the seller, even if the share price doubles or even increases.
 In contrast, the chances and prospects of loss are unlimited in theory.
 If the share price falls significantly, a trader could suffer a massive loss.

-Now that we have an idea of what the two strategies are, let’s take a look at the differences between buying call vs selling put.
+Now that we have an idea of what the two strategies are let’s take a look at the differences between buying call vs selling put.